 Unreconciled turnover lines can only be deleted one supplier at a time and requires the client admin user to enter their password once for each supplier.
 A client admin user will be able to delete unreconciled turnover lines for multiple suppliers en masse, where they will only have to enter their password once to confirm the action.

-The Turnover line includes primary key setting can only be enabled by a DealTrack platform administrator if there are no turnover lines without a primary key.
+The Turnover line includes primary key setting can only be enabled by an Enable platform administrator if there are no turnover lines without a primary key.
 In order to enable this setting, there cannot be any unreconciled turnover lines in the client's instance which do not have a primary key.

 The weekly process will recalculate baseline earnings for all deals where the deal latest transaction date is prior to the date that the weekly process last ran and the baseline period end date is after the date that the weekly process last ran.
 The weekly process will also recalculate forecast earnings for all deals where the deal latest transaction date is prior to the date that the weekly process last ran and the deal end date is after the date the weekly process last ran.